Rishabh-creator601/Live-Smile-Detection/readme.md

 ## Live Smile Detection
-### The app is partially deployed at https://live-smile-detection.streamlit.app/Model_Metrics
+### The app is deployed at https://live-smile-detection.streamlit.app/Model_Metrics

 Here is the demo how the page looks like